Childhood and Education Journey of Al Gore in Timeline

 In 2010, Al Gore attended WE Day in Vancouver, Canada, which is a WE Charity event focused on empowering young people to create change.

-May 2012: Reported dating Elizabeth Keadle
+May 2012: Started dating Elizabeth Keadle

 In May 2012, it was reported that Al Gore had started dating Elizabeth Keadle of Rancho Santa Fe, California.

-2013: Became a vegan
+2013: Became a Vegan

-2014: Continued vegan diet after experiment
+2014: Continued vegan diet for health and environmental reasons